meh/refr/README.md

 * Same of `IO#==` happens for `Symbol`

+* Some weird problems seem to happen when returning a Reference from a to_s method.

 If you find any other situations where it's not working as expected open an issue or send me an email and I'll add it here.